episode6/disposables/README.md

 ```

 ### What / Why?
-Disposables is a concept I've found myself coming back to a couple of times now, so I figured I'd try to formalize it.
+Note: While the examples below are all shown in Android, disposables is a pure Java library, and should be application anywhere Java is.

 The goal of this project is to allow you (the developer) to couple your setup and tear-down logic for heavy-weight objects/services in one place.
 As well as help you avoid holding references to objects purely so they may be cleaned up at some point.

 At it's heart, a `Disposable` is a simple interface with a single method `void dispose();`.
 Over the lifetime of your app/component/lifecycle, you can continually add Disposables to a `DisposableManager`, and when it's time to tear town the app/component/lifecycle, simply call `manager.dispose()` to tear down everything in one method call.